 Experts have taken issue with such characterizations.
 While Republican legislation would bar the outright termination of insurance coverage for poeople with such conditions, it would lift caps on premiums in those cases, meaning insurers could raise rates to the point where many Americans could no longer afford coverage.

-For his part, Lamb called the ACA's pre-existing condition guarantees "an important provision to proect people."
+For his part, Lamb called the ACA's pre-existing condition guarantees "an important provision to protect people."

 "I still don't understand his position," Lamb said of Rothfus.
 He warned that the GOP's 2017 tax cuts would create deficits that Republicans would try to pay for by cutting the popular retirement programs.
 "Republicans are coming for Social Security and Medicare," he said.